 3.2 – 3.4: If you’re careful where you apply, you’ll still have a decent chance of getting accepted, as long as you apply to many schools, and you are impressive in other ways.

 3.0 – 3.1: Think about retaking some classes.
-I recommend retaking any science classes you got a C in, and then take a few graduate level classes (and get an A) to demonstrate your ability to do graduate level work.
+I recommend retaking any science classes you got a C in, and get an A) to demonstrate your ability to do graduate level work.

 Below a 3.0?: If becoming a CRNA is a dream of yours, it’s not out of the question.
 You’ll need to do a lot more preparation than other applicants, but it shouldn’t stop you from reaching your goal.

-Follow the above recommendations, and re-apply when you have at least a 3.0 undergraduate GPA, OR a strong graduate GPA (you’ve taken several classes and achieved a 3.7 or better).
+Follow the above recommendations, and achieved a 3.7 or better).

 Comments for Is my GPA high enough to get accepted into CRNA School?